satyajit1206/Coders-Room/websocket-backend/readme.md

-# Dev-Sketch WebSocket Backend ⚡
+# Coders-Room WebSocket Backend ⚡

-This is the **WebSocket backend** for **Dev-Sketch**, a collaborative platform that enables real-time **drawing, coding, and chatting**.
+This is the **WebSocket backend** for **Coders-Room**, a collaborative platform that enables real-time **drawing, coding, and chatting**.
 It handles live communication between users for seamless collaboration.

 ---